 Most people are aware of what happens if they fall behind on their mortgage payments.
+Pre-foreclosure occurs when the borrower defaults on their loan.
 Their mortgage lender will act to collect the debt they are owed.
 Eventually, they may even seek to begin the foreclosure process against the borrower.
 However, did you know that there are a few valid options for consumers to avoid foreclosure?
 One of these options is called a deed in lieu of foreclosure.
 This blog outlines what a deed in lieu of foreclosure is, as well as how you can use one to your advantage if necessary.

 What Is a Deed in Lieu of Foreclosure?